root-project/root/graf2d/doc/v600/index.md

 -   In some cases dashed lines with a line width greater than "1" were not drawn.
 -   The `TLatex` symbol `#tilde`, was misplaced.
+-   In `TASImage::DrawtText`, `TTF::SetTextSize` was called with a rounded
+    value (to pixel).
+This cause some misplacements of character in TLatex formulae.

 ### X11 fonts